devMainak/picsmate/backend/readme.md

 - 🔐 User authentication (Google oAuth2)
 - 📁 Album creation, editing, sharing and deletion
-- 🖼️ Uploading and managing images in albums, commenting
+- 🖼️ Uploading with cloudinary and multer and managing images in albums, commenting

 ## 🛠️ Tech Stack